Who Wants to Be a Millionaire – Play It!

-Who Wants to Be a Millionaire – Play It! was a game show taping mock-up at Disney's Hollywood Studios (formerly Disney-MGM Studios) theme park at Walt Disney World Resort in Orlando, Florida and Disney California Adventure at Disneyland Resort in Anaheim, California.
+Who Wants to Be a Millionaire – Play It! was a game show taping mock-up at Disney's Hollywood Studios (formerly Disney-MGM Studios) theme park at Walt Disney World Resort in Orlando, Florida from April 7, 2001 to August 19, 2006, and Disney California Adventure at Disneyland Resort in Anaheim, California from September 14, 2001 to August 20, 2004.
 The attraction was a modified version of the Who Wants to Be a Millionaire television game show.

 Game information

 The attraction's theater was a replica of the television show.
 Sessions of the game ran several times a day; each session was 25 minutes long (but did wait until the current contestant vacated the hot seat to stop) and seated 647 park guests.
 The multiple hosts that were used for the attraction were various Disney cast members who tried to emulate U.S. primetime host Regis Philbin's hosting style, including his mannerisms.

 The Disney park version of the game differed from the television version in several ways: